 Skill Level: Beginner

-- Place paper at a diagonal, paisley side down on work surface.
-Vertically position cone with narrow end about ½” from bottom corner of paper and wrap paper around cone.
-Hold in one hand and with other hand, use scissors to trim excess paper from side and cut paper even with top of cone.
-(Note: Not all of cone will be covered.)
-Allow paper to uncurl away from cone.
+- Place paper at a diagonal, paisley side down on the work surface.
+Vertically position the cone with a narrow end about ½” from the bottom corner of the paper and wrap the paper around the cone.
+Hold in one hand and with the other hand, use scissors to trim the excess paper from the side and cut paper even with the top of the cone.
+(Note: Not all of the cone will be covered.)
+Allow the paper to uncurl away from the cone.
 Apply glue stick to cone and re-wrap paper, securing it in place.
-Trim excess paper to piece, using glue stick to attach where cone shows.
+Trim excess paper to piece, using a glue stick to attach where cone shows.

-- At narrow end of cone cut ½” long slits in paper, fold, trim as needed and use tacky glue to seal bottom of cone.
+- At the narrow end of the cone cut ½” long slits in paper, fold, trim as needed, and use tacky glue to seal the bottom of the cone.

-- Plan placement of stems and branches in cone.
+- Plan placement of stems and branches in the cone.
 Cut apart hydrangea stems and berry branches.
 Trim twig/willow branches to desired heights.
-Insert tallest parts of arrangement into cone.
-Insert hydrangea stems around top of cone to cover.
-Use tacky glue to secure end of bead garland and wrap around top of cone and string rest of garland through branches.
-Glue other end to secure.
+Insert tallest parts of arrangement into the cone.
+Insert hydrangea stems around the top of the cone to cover.
+Use tacky glue to secure the end of the bead garland and wrap around the top of the cone and string the rest of the garland through branches.
+Glue the other end to secure.

-- Center and attach metal accents onto front of cone.
+- Center and attach metal accents onto the front of the cone.

 - For tails, cut two 15″ lengths from ribbon and set aside.
 For hanger, cut two 24″ lengths ribbon.
-Use X-Acto® knife to make small slits in top of each side of cone.
-Use tacky glue to glue ends of ribbon and use knife to help push ribbon ends into slits in cone.
-With both other ends, make an overhand knot about 3” in, creating a hanger loop to use when glue is dry.
+Use an X-Acto® knife to make small slits on top of each side of the cone.
+Use tacky glue to glue the ends of the ribbon and use a knife to help push ribbon ends into slits in the cone.
+With both other ends, make an overhand knot about 3” in, creating a hanger loop to use when the glue is dry.

-- Insert remaining ribbon at top of cone, wrapping and draping around cone.
-Randomly place tacky glue dots to secure ribbon at contact points on cone.
-Allow ribbon end to hang at bottom.
-Similarly make slits in bottom of cone and insert ends of 15″ lengths, allowing them to hang from bottom.
-Diagonally trim ribbon ends at desired length.
+- Insert remaining ribbon at top of the cone, wrapping and draping around the cone.
+Randomly place tacky glue dots to secure ribbon at contact points on the cone.
+Allow ribbon end to hang at the bottom.
+Similarly, make slits in the bottom of the cone and insert ends of 15″ lengths, allowing them to hang from the bottom.
+Diagonally trim ribbon ends at the desired length.
 (Optional: Carefully curl ends with warm hair-curling iron.